Six Dome Synagogue

-The Six Dome Synagogue (Altı günbəz sinaqoqu) is a landmark of Quba, erected at the end of the nineteenth century.
-It is located in the village of Gyrmyzy Gasaba of Quba district, Azerbaijan.
-A similar synagogue also operates in Istanbul.
+The Six Dome Synagogue (Altı günbəz sinaqoqu) is a former Jewish synagogue and now landmark Jewish history museum, located in the village of Gyrmyzy Gasaba (or Red Village), of Quba district, Azerbaijan.
+The former synagogue building was erected at the end of the nineteenth century and is similar in design to a synagogue in Istanbul.
 The synagogue was the center of religious education.

-Now the synagogue is open for public.
+Red Village, situated in the northeast of Azerbaijan, close to the border with Russia, is believed to be the world's only all-Jewish village outside of Israel and the United States, and the last surviving shtetl.

 History

-A synagogue located in the Qırmızı Qəsəbə of Quba District was built by the architect Gilel Ben Haim in 1888.
-The architecture of the building has an oriental style.
+The hexagonal synagogue is located in the Qırmızı Qəsəbə of Quba District, designed by the architect Gilel Ben Haim, completed in 1888.
+The architecture of the building has an oriental, Moorish Revival style.
 It is the symbol of six-day migration of residents of the Gilgat village to the Red Village within 6 days.
 The building has 14 main windows.
 The height of the wall of the building is 7 meters.